Farmers Insurance: Auto, Home, and Renters

 Renters Coverages

 Farmers’ renters policies have all of the basic coverages you’ll need.
-Below is a complete list of the company’s renters insurance coverages:
+Below is a complete list of renters coverages:

 • Property coverage.
 This will cover your personal items, such as furniture, appliances, and electronics.